 So which vitamin subscription service do we ultimately recommend trying?
-Each of these three brands certainly has its merits.
-Which one is right for you will really depend on what you value.
+Each of these three brands certainly has its merits, and which is right for you really depends on what you value.

 Are you more traditional, looking for a basic, limited set of vitamins that are backed up by a blood test?
 Then Baze is probably best.

 Persona is there for people who may have a few known underlying conditions, or are just looking for a little more variety and in-depth personalization.

-While we know that Baze will work for some people, its variety of supplements seems too limiting to be our top choice.
+While we know that Baze will work for some people, its variety of supplements was too limiting to be our top choice.
 Perhaps when their blood test method allows for screening of more nutrients, that will change.
 But in general, Baze is big on scientific research and low on variety and customizability.
 In their testing, a lot of common deficiencies are left out, and their blood test captures a very narrow range of values.

 Furthermore, it is hard to accept that these parameters they test for will be solely responsible for solving, say, sleep or digestion issues.
 For example, are sufficient vitamin D levels enough for good joint health, especially since they don’t test for Calcium?